zhengqigao/Sampler/README.md

 ## Quick Example

-Our main effort now is on  developing the code, tutorials and documentations will be added in the near future.
+Our main effort now is on  developing the code, **tutorials and documentations will be certainly added in the near future**.
 At this point, checking the scripts under the test folder or directly reading the docstring of a method/class is the most straightforward way to understand how to use the library.
 Here we show a few example usages of the library.

 ### 1. Importance Sampling and Basics of Defining a Distribution Class